-This article describes the concept of the Spaghetti Diagram in a practical way.
+Spaghetti Diagram: this article describes the concept of the Spaghetti Diagram, also knows as a Spaghetti Model or Spaghetti Plot, in a practical way.
 After reading you will understand the definition and basics of this powerful quality management tool.

 What is the Spaghetti Diagram?

 In lots of companies, the use of available space isn’t exactly optimal.
 There are corners no one uses or annoying detours people must take to get to the printer, for instance.
 The same is true for production halls; the routing must be optimal to prevent waste as much as possible.